MarcoZappoli/MarcoZappoli.github.io/_portfolio/1_MasterThesis.md

     <h4>📜 Copyright & Publication Status</h4>
     <p>
       The simulations, figures, and results shown are part of an ongoing manuscript under preparation for the <em>Journal of Fluid Mechanics (JFM)</em>.
+      The material presented here is intended for <strong>qualitative illustration only</strong>; quantitative data, scales, and parameters have been intentionally omitted or modified.
       <strong>Copyright © Marco Zappoli.</strong> All rights reserved.
     </p>
   </div>